 Deliverables Deadline 1.
-Contribute to the detailed concept of the Energy Vulnerability Fund/Outline to be agreed with the MLSP/UNDP and its costing; develop the minimum energy consumption basked and other tools to be used for the EVF October 2022 2.
-Contribute to the development of the concept for the application module with technical specifications, to include key economic variables, inclusion criteria, verification criteria, algorithm for the categorization of the HHs October 2022 3.
-Development of a mechanism for impact evaluation of the compensations on energy poverty in targeted HHs October - February 2023 4.
-Contribute to the specific policy/position briefs on subjects to be identified Throughout the process, by February 2023 5.
-Support in the implementation of the EVF and monthly reporting on progress September 2022 - February 2023
+Contribute to the detailed concept of the Energy Vulnerability Fund/Outline to be agreed with the MLSP/UNDP and its costing; develop the minimum energy consumption basked and other tools to be used for the EVF By mid-August 2022 2.
+Contribute to the development of the concept for the application module with technical specifications, to include key economic variables, inclusion criteria, verification criteria, algorithm for the categorization of the HHs By September - October 2022 3.
+Development of a mechanism for impact evaluation of the compensations on energy poverty in targeted HHs October - December 2022 4.
+Contribute to the specific policy/position briefs on subjects to be identified Throughout the process, by August 2023

+5. Support in the implementation of the EVF and monthly reporting on progress